 What is Hyperledger Fabric?¶

-The Linux Foundation founded Hyperledger in 2015 to advance cross-industry blockchain technologies.
+The Linux Foundation founded the Hyperledger project in 2015 to advance cross-industry blockchain technologies.
 Rather than declaring a single blockchain standard, it encourages a collaborative approach to developing blockchain technologies via a community process, with intellectual property rights that encourage open development and the adoption of key standards over time.

-Hyperledger Fabric is a one of the blockchain projects within Hyperledger.
+Hyperledger Fabric is one of the blockchain projects within Hyperledger.
 Like other blockchain technologies, it has a ledger, uses smart contracts, and is a system by which participants manage their transactions.

 Hyperledger Fabric also offers the ability to create channels, allowing a group of participants to create a separate ledger of transactions.
 This is an especially important option for networks where some participants might be competitors and not want every transaction they make — a special price they’re offering to some participants and not others, for example — known to every participant.
 If two participants form a channel, then those participants — and no others — have copies of the ledger for that channel.